All Car Badges and Logos With Stars

 Venucia Logo

 The Chinese manufacturer is a subsidiary of Dongfeng Nissan Passenger Vehicle, founded in 2010.
-The company’s first logo had five stars in different shades of blue and silver colors.
-In 2017, the company updated the image, making it more simplified.
+The company’s first logo had five stars in different shades of blue and silver.
+In 2017, the company updated the image to simplify it.
 The designers kept the two visible silver stars and added one outline star on a blue background.
 The direct meaning of the Venucia name is “Morning Star” or “Beginning of a New Day.”
-The symbols of the brand symbolize the main values: creating the ideal, trust, and reaching a new world level.
+The brand’s symbols embody its core values: creating the ideal, building trust, and reaching a new world standard.

 Facel Vega (France)